spurton/buffer-ruby/README.md

 Or install RubyGems version, which will receive more attention to stability:

-`$ gem install buff`
+`$ gem install buffer`

 ## Usage

   * All methods are tested with Rspec and WebMock.
 Most methods do not have integration tests that reach out to the live Buffer API servers.
-Proceed with caution until Buff reaches v0.1.0 and submit issues on Github Issues tab.
+Proceed with caution until buffer reaches v0.1.0 and submit issues on Github Issues tab.
   * Authentication is not included in this gem (Try OAuth-buffer2) or use the single API key given when registering your own Buffer Dev credentials.
   * Commandline bin is provided to enable posting of updates:
-    `buff Super witty stuff that fits in 140 chars` Will post to your first account when setup following instructions below.
+    `buffer Super witty stuff that fits in 140 chars` Will post to your first account when setup following instructions below.
     _A more convenient setup is planned in future releases._
   * For convenience load credentials into `~/.bufferapprc` in the following layout.
-This allows the `ACCESS_TOKEN` to be loaded into `Buff::ACCESS_TOKEN`:
+This allows the `ACCESS_TOKEN` to be loaded into `buffer::ACCESS_TOKEN`:

 ```